Table of Contents

-The steps above can be performed by either a designer or a business analyst, depending on the company and the availability of the specialists.
+The abovementioned UX design process steps can be performed by either a designer or a business analyst, depending on the company and the availability of the specialists.
 But the stage of the requirements’ realization is solely the designer’s responsibility.

 After receiving the information about the brand identity, target audience and competition and after studying the wireframes and prototypes, a designer can identify the areas that call for UX optimization and arrange the visual elements in a way that best serves the users’ needs.
 At the same time, the designer needs to keep the UX in correspondence with the brand’s identity so it translates the right message to the users.

 Testing and product launch

 Throughout the process of design creation, you will need to constantly test your product in order to ensure that everything functions as intended and there are no pain points left behind.
 Designers especially love the A/B tests and the reason for that is simple – the perception of the designer and the user may differ drastically.
 In order to satisfy the user (and not their own sense of beauty), a designer needs to test his ideas with the real users and see the responses in order to adjust the product correspondingly.
 Usability testing is also a must: it helps make sure that the product does not only look good but is also easy and comfortable for using.

 Once everything is done, the product is ready for the launch – though edits and corrections may still take place.